Art Scholl Showmanship Award

 Air and ground acts - including announcers - are eligible for the award.
 Past recipients may also be nominated.
 The selection of each year's award recipient will be made by a committee comprised of a representative from the ICAS Board of Directors, two past recipients of the award, and two at-large members, each of who has at least ten years of experience in the air show business.
 Using the form, a member can nominate anybody - including him or herself - and may nominate more than one candidate.
 Nominations will also be accepted from non-members.

 The Selection Committee will make its selection from among all of the nominees based on a single criteria: air show showmanship.
 What does the performer do and how has he structured his act to improve its entertainment value?
 From a showmanship perspective, how has the candidate distinguished and differentiated himself from other, more traditional air show performers?
 What has the candidate done to improve and increase the overall level of showmanship in the air show community?
-From an entertainment and showmanship perspective, does the candidate deserve to be recognized in the same context as Art Scholl and the twenty-two past recipients of this award.
+From an entertainment and showmanship perspective, does the candidate deserve to be recognized in the same context as Art Scholl and the past recipients of this award.

 To nominate a performer or performers for the Art Scholl Showmanship Award, complete and return the nomination form.
 You may nominate as many performers as you think are appropriate, including yourself.
 You are also permitted to anonymously nominate a performer or performers.
 The goal of the nomination process is to ensure that all prospective candidates are considered by the Selection Committee.
 Only the information provided on the nomination form will be considered.
 Other correspondence and support materials will NOT be provided to the Selection Committee members.